stewart-ritchie-ps/learning-nginx/md/getting-started.md

 apt-get install vim
 ```

-Note: if you need to familiarise yourself with the editor, do so now (we won't cover those details here).
+Note: familiarise yourself with your chosen editor if needed (we won't cover it here).